 QUESTION:Do you have mysteries where the victim is already disclosed and isn't a guest?

 Not really.
-First, we cannot provide editable files because of copyright.
-Second, we can't allow you to edit the game because of copyright.
-Third, if the author thought the role could be easily played by the opposing gender, it would be marked as 'either gender' to increase flexibility of the game.
-Gender related issues may be involved in the story line, so it would not be optimal to change anything about any player.
-These games are well thought out and story lines can be quite extensive and interconnected.
+First, we cannot provide editable files or allow you to edit the game because of copyright.
+Second, if the author thought the role could be easily played by the opposing gender, it would be marked as 'either gender' to increase flexibility of the game.
+Gender-related issues may be involved in the storyline, so it would not be optimal to change anything about any player.
+These games are well thought out and storylines can be quite extensive and interconnected.
 Changing anything can alter the ability for the mystery to flow smoothly and is not suggested.
 If you need a game with more gender flexibility- we have plenty for you!
-Ravenwood Masquerade Ball, for example, has 40 mostly gender flex characters!
+Ravenwood Masquerade Ball, for example, has 40 mostly gender flexible characters!

 QUESTION: Explain your rating system and what is the difference between teen and adult games.